jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 #### Neopixels

 Along the edge of the bit:bots there are 12 RGB LEDs called neopixels.
-By writing values RGB values to each of these sensors, we can show colors around the edge of the LEDs.
+By writing RGB values to each of these sensors, we can show colours around the edge of the LEDs.
 The neopixels are chained together on a single pin, such that we don't need to use a pin (or 3) per LED.
-We will go neopixels in more detail in the next chapter, but as an example of how they work, let's set the 2nd LED to show a dim blue light, and the 8th LED to show a bright green light:
+We cover neopixels in more detail in the next section, but as an example of how they work, let's set the 2nd LED to show a dim blue light, and the 8th LED to show a bright green light:

 ```python
 import neopixel